 Items are placed on course reserves per course instructors each semester.
 Items are automatically released from course reserves at the end of the semester.
 Only course instructors may request early release (and re-placement).

-Though we understand that textbook prices are especially high, the library is generally unable to supply required class textbooks for students outside of one copy for course reserves when requested by faculty.
-Why?
+The library is generally unable to supply required class textbooks for students outside of one copy for course reserves when requested by faculty.

 - Purchasing textbooks is part of a college student's usual expenses, along with paying tuition, dorm/rental expenses, and buying school supplies.

-- Few academic libraries purchase the most current edition of textbooks that instructors require, and when they do, it is also in course reserves for their own students.
+- Few academic libraries purchase the most current edition of textbooks that instructors require, and when they do, it is also on course reserves for their own students.

-- The lending periods of the library and other libraries are generally shorter than an entire semester that the textbook is needed.
+- The lending periods of other libraries are generally shorter than an entire semester that the textbook is needed.

 - The library allows 'recalls' of books to ensure equitable access of library books to all students, therefore a student is unlikely to be able to keep a popular book for an entire semester.